DiegoAmigo/bloom-alert-homework-front/README.md

 #### Requirements
 Make sure you have installed nodejs 20.x.x or superior and npm

+NOTE: insert your token of mapbox inside the .env.development file (for security reasons) If you don't have one you will need to create one from the mapbox web (more info in https://docs.mapbox.com/mapbox-gl-js/guides/install/)

 Go to the folder of the front project and run the following command:

 ```bash